ryan-blunden/es7-module-loading-starter-kit/README.md

  - `npm run server`

 After running `npm run server`, open a web browser and navigate to http://localhost:8080/.
 Open the Developer Tools for your browser and you should see a message in the console.

+## Watcher for transpiling ES2015 files on save

+An experimental and very simple watcherhas been added.
+You can run it by executing `npm run watcher`.

 ## Supported browsers